Raquel Rodriguez (wrestler): The Judgment Day (2024–present)

-Rodriguez as WWE Women's Tag Team Champion (with Roxanne Perez (left) at Evolution in 2025.

 In January 2024, Rodriguez revealed that she was diagnosed with mast cell activation syndrome, resulting in her absence from WWE programming.
 After a two-month hiatus, she returned on the February 19 episode of Raw, winning a Last Chance battle royal to earn the sixth and final spot in the women's Elimination Chamber match at Elimination Chamber: Perth on February 24, where she was eliminated by Bianca Belair.
 On March 18, she was pulled from the active roster, after her mast cell activation syndrome flared up at Elimination Chamber: Perth.

 After a seven-month hiatus, Rodriguez returned at Bad Blood on October 5, attacking Ripley and helping Morgan retain the Women's World Championship, turning heel for the first time on the main roster and becoming the newest member of The Judgment Day.
 At Survivor Series WarGames on November 30, Rodriguez, Morgan, Jax, Tiffany Stratton and Candice LeRae lost to Ripley, Belair, Bayley, Iyo Sky and Naomi in a WarGames match.
 On February 1, 2025, at Royal Rumble, Rodriguez entered the titular match at number 26, but was eliminated by Jax.
 On the February 24 episode of Raw, Rodriguez and Morgan defeated Belair and Naomi to win the WWE Women's Tag Team Championship for a record-setting third time as a team (and record fourth for Rodriguez individually), after interference from "Dirty" Dominik Mysterio.
 On the March 24 episode of Raw, Rodriguez unsuccessfully challenged Lyra Valkyria for the WWE Women's Intercontinental Championship.
 On Night 2 of WrestleMania 41 on April 20, Rodriguez and Morgan lost the titles to Valkyria and the returning Becky Lynch, ending their reign at 55 days, but regained them in a rematch the next night on Raw, marking their record-setting fourth reign as a team and record fifth reign for Rodriguez individually.
 The following night on NXT, Rodriguez and Morgan successfully defended the titles against Gigi Dolin and Tatum Paxley.
 At Night of Champions on June 28, Rodriguez lost to Ripley in a Street Fight.